Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

 Puddings are a long-time favourite here and are found in every convenience and grocery store.
 Now they can be found in various drink forms.
 Liquid puddings, morsels of pudding put into teas, or puddings made with lots of milk to make lattes are some of the ways they are sold as a drink.

 Without a doubt, the trendy dessert flavour this year is pistachio.
-Go to any convenience store, grocery store or the sweets floor of a department store and you’ll find pistachio in cakes, eclairs, macarons, cream sandwiches, cookies, chocolates, just about any type of dessert fare.
+Go to any convenience store, grocery store, or the sweets floor of a department store and you’ll find pistachio in cakes, eclairs, macarons, cream sandwiches, cookies, chocolates, and just about any type of dessert fare.

 Although you may not be able to visit Japan this year, I hope I was able to give you an idea of what trends you would see.
 Even through the pandemic, people have been able to come up with new ideas and now, more than ever, are using social media and internet mediums to spread the word.
 It’s great to see that there are so many successes in spite of it all!